-PiELL offers one-on-one tutoring at no charge.
+Partners in English Language Learning (PiELL) offers one-on-one ESL tutoring at no charge.
 Educating and supporting clients in learning English as a second language and preparing for the U.S. Citizen exam.

 Sierra Foothills AIDS Foundation provides comprehensive support service to people living with HIV/AIDS and their families; provides education and prevention services to the general public.

 Sierra Nevada Children's Services provides childcare information and referral, administers childcare subsidy programs, and offers a wealth of resources on early care and development through parent and childcare provider workshops.

 Sierra Roots is committed to providing a secure and safe place for people who are chronically homeless.
 We employ a relationship-based approach that identifies individual needs and preserves the dignity of each person.

 Sierra Senior Services develops strategies to meet senior needs, provides services that help promote healthy aging, works with community organizations to support senior programs and services.

 Sierra Forever Families/Stanford Youth Services provides permanent adoptive families for children waiting in foster care with a primary focus on those with special needs; supports successful adoptions through services and advocacy.

 WoW helps families in crisis, victims of domestic violence, sexual assault, and human trafficking.
 We also offer programs to increase self-reliance and improve quality of life by helping victims rebuild their lives with dignity, hope, and safety.